 The classic acupuncture point for nausea and seasickness, called Pericardium 6 (“Nei Guan” in Chinese, which means “inner gate”) is located in the middle of the inner wrist, three fingerbreadths away from the wrist crease, between the two tendons.
 Locate and press firmly, one wrist at a time, or get a friend to hold both for 3minutes or so.
 Sailors often wear snugly-fitting wristbands with little plastic pearls at the P6 location to alleviate the heaves.

 Apples and apple juice (freshly squeezed, of course) works well for some but almost all gravidae agree that citrus is positively horrible until the second trimester, when cravings for oranges, lemons, or limeade begin!
 Try putting a little snippet of ginger into the juicer along with the fresh fruit.

 Alas, most women at this magical time of life (yes, we’re still talking third trimester — it does last 90 days after all) are NOT interested in vegetables.
-So what is this article doing in a juicing magazine?
-Well, because everyone knows that vegetables are an essential daily component of a healthy diet, and juices are the very best way to fulfill these nutritional requirements.
-Plus, the enzymes in the raw juices will help to fully digest what food you can get down.
+But everyone knows that vegetables are an essential daily component of a healthy diet: Fresh juices are an easy-to-digest way to fulfill these nutritional requirements.
+All the enzymes in the raw juices will help to fully digest what food you can get down.
 How about a little carrot and ginger appetizer before that yummy baked potato sprinkled with toasted sesame seeds and flax oil?
 Besides quelling your stomach flutters with live liquid food, please remember that the first three months in utero are the absolutely most important in terms of your child’s health.
 Raw organic juiced produce will make for bright happy children, and mothers.